tmlab/ARNotations/README.md

 Dependencies
 ===========
-Currently ARNotations only depends on the libxml gem.
+Currently ARNotations depends on the libxml gem.
-Unfortunately this means it does currently *not* work with JRuby.

 Installation
 ===========
-As stated in the dependencies section, you need to install the libxml gem using: e.g. by "gem install libxml"
+If you are using ruby, please install "libxml-ruby" or "libxml-jruby" if you use JRuby.
+For Rails 2.x use "script/plugin install git://github.com/DeX77/ARNotations.git" to
-After that you can use mercurial to install ARNotions in your Rails application root:
+install in your current Rails Application.
-" hg clone https://arnotations.googlecode.com/hg vendor/plugins/ar_notations"
-For updates just change into "vendor/plugins/ar_notations" and do a quick "hg pull -u"
 For actually arnotating your Application have a look at the examples provided.

 Example